 The geometric mean serum LDL of the participants who died within 5 years is 112.0 mg/dl (n=119) and the geometric mean LDL of the participants died after 5 years is 122.8 mg/dl (n=606).
 The estimated geometric mean LDL of the participants who died after 5 years is 9.65% statistically higher than the participants who died within 5 years (P=0.0128, 95% CI 2.01% higher to 17.9% higher).
 Therefore, we reject null hypothesis of no association between serum LDL values and 5 years survival time, and conclude that higher LDL values are associated with the survival time exceed 5 years.

+Same issue as the last question regarding concluding association and in this case I felt it was not clear what was meant by higher, i.e. difference or ratio.

+Final score: 8/10

 Perform a statistical analysis evaluating an association between serum LDL and 5 year all-cause mortality by comparing the probability of death within 5 years across groups defined by whether the subjects have high serum LDL (“high” = LDL > 160 mg/dL).